micmejia/bible-dump/NKJV/Nehemiah/Neh 11.md

 But the Nethinim dwelt in Ophel.
 And Ziha and Gishpa _were_ over the Nethinim.

 ###### 22
-Also the overseer of the Levites at Jerusalem _was_ Uzzi the son of Bani, the son of Hashabiah, the son of Mattaniah, the son of Micha, of the sons of Asaph, the singers in charge of the [^e]service of the [^f]house of God.
+Also the overseer of the Levites at Jerusalem _was_ Uzzi the son of Bani, the son of Hashabiah, the son of Mattaniah, the son of Micha, of the sons of Asaph, the singers in charge of the service of the house of God.

 ###### 23
-For _it was_ the king's command concerning them that a [^g]certain portion should be for the singers, a quota day by day.
+For _it was_ the king's command concerning them that a certain portion should be for the singers, a quota day by day.

 ###### 24
-Pethahiah the son of Meshezabel, of the children of Zerah the son of Judah, _was_ the[^h] king's deputy in all matters concerning the people. ## The People Dwelling Outside Jerusalem
+Pethahiah the son of Meshezabel, of the children of Zerah the son of Judah, _was_ the king's deputy in all matters concerning the people. ## The People Dwelling Outside Jerusalem

 ###### 25
 And as for the villages with their fields, _some_ of the children of Judah dwelt in Kirjath Arba and its villages, Dibon and its villages, Jekabzeel and its villages;